 Any faults found within the first 6 months are considered to have been there since inception.
 This is where you apply the reverse burden of proof.

 You need to prove that the fault was there once 6 months has elapsed.
 This can be done by an independent report or proof that it is a common fault in the public domain by a Google search.

 Other out of pocket expenses have been incurred in this instance due to the negligence of Currys PC World, so these costs can be claimed for as well.

 If you have paid by credit card, the credit card provider is jointly and severally liable under Section 75 of the Consumer Credit Act 1974 as the cost will be more than £100.
 This will still apply even if you have just paid 1p deposit as the oven will be more than £100.

-You can pursue a claim down this route if the retailer will not give you a full refund, which is referred to as a chargeback.
+You can pursue a claim down this route if the retailer will not give you a full refund.
+This is referred to as a chargeback.
 The card provider will raise a ticket to investigate your disputed transaction and reverse it if your claim is proved to be legitimate.

-Online shopping and failed deliveries is another scenario that consumers have problems with and retailers need to stop fobbing consumers off with lies and legalese jargon.
+Online shopping and failed deliveries is another scenario that consumers have problems with.
+Retailers need to stop fobbing consumers off with lies and legalese jargon.

 In an era where everything is pretty much the same, the one thing that sets a firm apart is great customer service.
-Bad experiences travel much further and faster than good experiences and consumers are more than willing to share them far and wide on forums such as Facebook, TripAdvisor, Google Reviews, Instagram, Trustpilot and many others.
+Bad experiences travel much further and faster than good experiences.
+Consumers are more than willing to share them far and wide on forums such as Facebook, TripAdvisor, Google Reviews, Trustpilot and many others.

 Have you been able to assert your consumer rights to reject and return faulty goods?
 Which stores have you found to be the worst to deal with?